hugobast/cheapredwine/README.md

 ## TODO

-1. Create a new utility using fontTools to have more granularity regarding ttx file outputs
-2. Replace hb-view by something more appropriate (C Extension).
+1. Replace hb-view by something more appropriate (C Extension).